 Policies & Forms

-Fortunately, more and more people consider therapy as a tool to improve their quality of living, and the stigma of therapy is diminishing.
-We know, though, that the decision to seek therapy services is still understandably difficult for many people to make.
+Fortunately, an increasing number of people consider therapy as a tool to improve their quality of living, and the stigma of therapy is diminishing.
+We understand, though, that the decision to seek therapy services can still be difficult for many people to make.
 We are sensitive to this and are committed to your privacy and confidentiality.

 According to the American Psychological Association's (APA) ethics code and both state and federal laws, you should be aware of some limits to confidentiality: No information can be released without your written or verbal consent, except in cases of child/elder abuse or where a person is a threat to their own or someone else’s safety.
 Such instances may include, but are not limited to, instances where there is a threat to kill or injure another person, or a threat to commit suicide.
 If you are involved in the court system, we may also need to release records of our therapy if there is a court-order to do so